-- when the plan amendment or curtailment occurs; or
+- when the plan amendment or curtailment occurs; or - when the entity recognises related restructuring costs under IAS 37 or termination benefits.

 Where the calculation results in a benefit to the Group, the recognised asset is limited to the present value of any future refunds from the plan or reductions in future contributions to the plan.